Get Tech Tips

 Oh no!
 You have a problem that's hard to figure out!

-Technicians LIVE for the hard problems, the challenges they've never faced before, the once in lifetime issue.
+Technicians LIVE for the hard problems, the challenges they've never faced before, the once-in-a-lifetime issues.

 Because to a technician, work isn't about showing up, doing the least possible work, staying comfortable, and heading home a few minutes early if they can get away with it.
 Work is about fixing real problems, hard problems.
 Leaving everything you work on working better than when you started.
 Finding those hidden problems that everyone else missed and bringing harmony to discord.